cs220s25/Sydney-Riley-Project/README.md

      ```
      ssh -i /path/to/private_key.pem username@<public_ip_address>
      ```
-     **Note**: You may have to wait a few seconds until files are loaded and are properly running.
-After a few seconds, the Bot you created should show active under the "Show Member List" of your designated server.
+     **Note**: You may have to wait about a minute until files are loaded and are properly running.
+Afterwards, the Bot you created should show active under the "Show Member List" of your designated server.
 You can use `sudo systemctl status redis6` and `sudo systemctl status dbot.service` in terminal to double-check that everything is actively runnning.

 4. Redeploy EC2 Instance.
    * Change directory to cloned repository.
      ```
-     cd Sydney-Riley-Project/
+     cd /Sydney-Riley-Project/
      ```
    * Run script to redeploy project.
      ```
-     chmod +x redeploy.sh
-     ```
-     ```
      ./redeploy.sh
      ```
+     **Note**: You will see that the Bot you created should become inactive and then in a few seconds will become active under the "Show Member List" of your designated server.

+5. Stop the Bot from running.
+   * Navigate to EC2 on AWS Management Console.
+   * On the left, click on "Instances" and then select the EC2 Instance you launched for Bot.
+   * On the top next to "Connect", click "Instance state" then "Stop instance".